Domaine Trimbach - Riesling 2022

 Vinous

-"The broad spectrum of citrus, crisp pear and stone fruit aromas announces a remarkable success for an entry-level wine.
-The racy, medium-bodied palate has excellent depth, the chalky minerality contrasting beautifully with the freshness of the fruit.
-The finish is long and crisp, with great vitality."
-(James Suckling 2024) - Screw-cap packaging
+“The broad spectrum of citrus, crisp pear, and stone fruit aromas heralds a remarkable success for an entry-level wine.
+The racy, medium-bodied palate has excellent depth, with chalky minerality providing a wonderful contrast to the fruit’s freshness.
+The finish is long and crisp, with plenty of vitality. ” (James Suckling 2024) • Screw cap

-Buy your Trimbach wines at the best price on private sale!
+Buy your Trimbach wines at the best prices in a private sale!

 Eye